Jellyfish-Insights/andromeda/scraper/README.md

 rest of Andromeda project.
 Please consult further documentation and examples there.

-Place `.env` files for every job you would like to run in the folder `src/jobs`.
+Place `.json` files for every job you would like to run in the folder `src/jobs`.
 You can define different users, each with their set of jobs.
 For every user, you must create subdirectories whose names are the names of their respective scrapers (e.g. `tiktok`, `youtube` etc. — case insensitive).
 Example jobs are included in this repository.
-If you would like your jobs to run in a specific order, please prefix a numeric index to its name, e.g. `00_my_youtube_job.env`.
+If you would like your jobs to run in a specific order, please prefix a numeric index to its name, e.g. `00_my_youtube_job.json`.
 Jobs will run by default in alphabetical order, though random order is also possible (see below).